 The UE applies the SI acquisition procedure to acquire the AS- and NAS information.
 The procedure applies to UEs in RRC_IDLE, in RRC_INACTIVE and in RRC_CONNECTED.

-The UE in RRC_IDLE and RRC_INACTIVE shall ensure having a valid version of (at least) the MIB, SIB1 as well as SIB X through SIB Y (depending on support of the concerned RATs for UE controlled mobility).
+The UE in RRC_IDLE and RRC_INACTIVE shall ensure having a valid version of (at least) the MIB, SIB1 through SIB4 and SIB5 (if UE supports UE controlled mobility towards E-UTRA).

-The UE in RRC_CONNECTED shall ensure having a valid version of (at least) the MIB, SIB1 as well as SIB X (depending on support of mobility towards the concerned RATs).
+The UE in RRC_CONNECTED shall ensure having a valid version of (at least) the MIB and SIB1.

+ETWS and/or CMAS capable UE shall ensure having a valid PWS information.

 Editor’s Note: [FFS if different versions of SIBs are provided].